-- Pregnant Category Those who are in the pregnant category are eligible to be certified on the WIC program at any point in their pregnancy (and up to 6 weeks after the birth of an infant or the end of the pregnancy), and receive supplemental foods high in protein, calcium, iron, folate and folic acid, vitamin A, and vitamin C to support optimal fetal development. - Breastfeeding Category Those who are in the breastfeeding category are eligible for benefits up to their infant's first birthday and receive an enhanced supplemental food package with foods high in protein, calcium, iron, vitamin A, and vitamin C to support caloric needs during breastfeeding. - Non-Breastfeeding Category Those who are in the non-breastfeeding category are eligible for benefits up to six months post-partum (birth or end of pregnancy) and receive a supplemental food package to help in rebuilding nutrient stores, especially iron and calcium and achieving a healthy weight after delivery. - Infants Infants are eligible for benefits from birth until their first birthday.
+- Pregnant Category Those who are in the pregnant category are eligible to be certified on the WIC program at any point in their pregnancy, and receive supplemental foods high in protein, calcium, iron, folate and folic acid, vitamin A, and vitamin C to support optimal fetal development. - Breastfeeding Category Those who are in the breastfeeding category are eligible for benefits up to their infant's first birthday and receive an enhanced supplemental food package with foods high in protein, calcium, iron, vitamin A, and vitamin C to support caloric needs during breastfeeding. - Non-Breastfeeding Category Those who are in the non-breastfeeding category are eligible for benefits up to six months post-partum and receive a supplemental food package to help in rebuilding nutrient stores, especially iron and calcium and achieving a healthy weight after delivery. - Infants Infants are eligible for benefits from birth until one year of age.
 The WIC program promotes breastfeeding as the optimal infant feeding choice due to its many health, nutritional, economical, and emotional benefits to parents and babies.
-Infants may also receive supplemental foods that are
+Infants may also receive supplemental foods that are rich in protein, calcium, iron, zinc, vitamin A, and vitamin C during this critical period of development.

-- rich in protein, calcium, iron, zinc, vitamin A, and vitamin C during this critical period of development. - Children Children are eligible for benefits from age one up to their fifth birthday, and receive supplemental foods rich in protein, calcium, iron, vitamin A, and vitamin C. These nutrients have been shown to be lacking in the diets of children who qualify for WIC benefits and are essential to meet nutritional needs during critical periods of development.
+Children - Children are eligible for benefits from age one to five, and receive supplemental foods rich in protein, calcium, iron, vitamin A, and vitamin C. These nutrients have been shown to be lacking in the diets of children who qualify for WIC benefits and are essential to meet nutritional needs during critical periods of development.